-In January, we simplified our kitchen with my new favorite machine, the Vitamix A3500.
+We recently simplified our kitchen with my new favorite machine, the Vitamix A3500.
 It replaced three of our larger kitchen gadgets that we no longer needed: our regular blender, our food processor and our immersion blender.
 I’ve shared several dairy-free soups that have come together really quickly and tasted so velvety smooth using the Vitamix.

 Now, I’m excited to share this recipe for Summer Tortellini Salad full of chunky bell peppers, cucumbers and tomatoes mixed with a delicious Italian dressing.

 The recipe calls for chopping the bell peppers, cucumbers and cherry tomatoes.
 This amount of chopping would normally take up quite a bit of time.
 But, the Vitamix made this process very easy and quick, no bandaids needed.

 I used variable speed 3-4 for the tomatoes to get a finer chop and blended them on their own first.
 Mike typically avoids chunks of tomatoes, so I figured the finer the tomatoes were, the less he’d notice and pick them out.
 To compromise, I cut a couple of tomatoes in half for garnish for myself.